OSGeo/gdal/doc/source/drivers/raster/jp2openjpeg.rst

 enabled at the code-block level.
-This must be enabled with the OPJ_NUM_THREADS environment variable (note: this is a system environment variable, not a GDAL configuration option), which can be set to a numeric value or NUM_CPUS.
+This must be enabled with the OPJ_NUM_THREADS environment variable (note: this is a system environment variable, not a GDAL configuration option), which can be set to a numeric value or ALL_CPUS.
 Its default value is 1.
 Starting with GDAL 2.3, this multi-threading at code-block level is automatically enabled by GDAL.
 Starting with GDAL 3.0.1 and OpenJPEG 2.3.2, multi-threaded encoding is